 Criminal Liability of a Director is Mentioned Under the Penal Code of UAE

-- Disclosure of confidential information of the company
+- Unauthorized disclosure of confidential information of the Company;

-- Breach of obligation generated under company’s responsibility
+- Breach of obligation generated under the Company’s responsibility;

-- Failure to comply with health and safety measures that may result in a serious incident
+- Failure to comply with health and safety measures may result in a serious incident; and

 Penalty and Criminal Liability of a Director of a Company

-Documents and Information- the director of a company is obliged to provide the document and information of the company to the auditor or the company and the ministry of the authority.
+- Documents and information- the director of a company are obliged to provide the document and information of the Company to the auditor or the Company and the ministry of the authority.

 In case they fail to provide such information or conceal such information or provide misleading information, the director will be held liable for a fine that is a minimum of AED 100,000 and a maximum of AED 300,000.

-In case they distribute it in contravention of the law, they are liable to be punished for imprisonment between 6 months to 3 years and/or a fine between AED 50,000 and AED 500,000.
+In case they distribute it in contravention of the law, they are liable to be punished for imprisonment between 6 months to 3 years and a fine between AED 50,000 and AED 500,000.

 If the director discloses any such information or intentionally causes damage to the company business, then he will be punished with imprisonment for up to 6 months and/or a fine between AED 50,000 and 500,000.

-Participation with other entities– if the director of the company gets involved with another entity that might influence the price of the securities issued by the company, then he is liable and can be punished for up to 6 months and/or a fine between AED 1,000,000 and AED 10,000,000.
+- Participation with other entities– if the director of the Company gets involved with another entity that might influence the price of the securities issued by the Company, then he is liable and can be punished for up to 6 months and a fine between AED 1,000,000 and AED 10,000,000.

-Insolvency– the director of the company is under civil as well as criminal liability when a company goes under the insolvency process.
+- Insolvency– the director of the Company is under civil and criminal liability when a company goes under insolvency.
 It comes under the general duties of the director.

 The director must file for bankruptcy within 30 days of the date of suspension of the payment of debts.
-If he fails to perform this duty, then he is personally liable for any bankruptcy of the company.
+If he fails to perform this duty, he is personally liable for any bankruptcy of the Company.

 Liability of Director Under The Civil Code

 There are various restrictions imposed on the performance of director duties under the Memorandum of a company and other documents.
-Apart from all those restrictions, the Civil Code which is also known as limits of custom provides that the court may deem any action of the director as exceeding ‘limits of custom’ and the director would be held liable under the Civil Code.
+Apart from all those restrictions, the Civil Code, also known as limits of custom, provides that the court may deem any action of the director as exceeding ‘limits of custom’, and the director would be held liable under the Civil Code.
 There is no specific definition of limits of custom and it is interpreted by the court on case to case basis.

 Under Article 166 of the CCL, each shareholder may individually pursue a liability claim against the board of directors of the Company if not filed by the Company, provided that the error may cause damage to him personally as a shareholder and that such shareholder shall notify the Company of his intention to pursue the claim.
 The claim is limited to the damage only.

-The shareholder cannot claim for a specific performance or declaratory relief against the director.
-The shareholder has to proof that the director has acted in bad faith or gross negligence and such an act is detrimental to the interest of the company.
-A strict burden of proof lies with the claimant shareholder against the director of the company.
+The shareholder cannot claim a specific performance or declaratory relief against the director.
+The shareholder has to prove that the director has acted in bad faith or gross negligence and that such an act is detrimental to the interest of the Company.
+A strict burden of proof lies with the claimant shareholder against the director of the Company.

-In case the company fails to file for insolvency when their debts become overdue, the creditors can bring a claim on this ground under Article 162(1) of the Commercial Companies Law.
+In case the Company fails to file for insolvency when its debts become overdue, the creditors can bring a claim on this ground under Article 162(1) of the Commercial Companies Law.

-In case there is a dishonored cheque due to insufficient funds maintained by the director, a suit can be initiated under Bankruptcy law by the cheque holder/creditor who is the unsecured creditor.
+In case there is a dishonoured cheque due to insufficient funds maintained by the director, a suit can be initiated under Bankruptcy law by the cheque holder/creditor, who is the unsecured creditor.